 We’ve talked before about the role of pull planning in construction.
-In order to get a better firsthand look at the importance of pull planning in construction, we sat down with an executive from one of the largest construction companies in New England.
+In order to get a better firsthand look at the importance of pull planning in construction, we sat down with an executive from one of the largest construction companies.
 They recently implemented QLean, VeilSun's pull planning application into the organization, to help convert from sticky notes to digital pull planning.
 We discussed pull planning at a high level, their experiences with specific tools they’ve used in the past, their experience with QLean, and some of their opinions on working with VeilSun.

 How long have you been using pull planning?
 Are you using it in all of your projects?

 We started using it on a large airport project about five or six years ago.
 Since then, we’ve been using it in all of our projects.
 We’ve found we get the most out of it when we use it from start to finish.